Dyeing your hair is super fun, whether it’s a mild change or *WOW*. It’s a chance for renewal and can be a huge confidence booster.

 That’s why even if you dried your hair thoroughly, you might still see stains on the pillow.
 It could be due to your sweat.
 Help prevent yourself from sweating at night by wearing comfy and breathable clothes.

-How To Remove Hair Dye Stains On Pillows
+How To Get Hair Dye Out Of Pillowcase

-If you still get hair dye stains on your pillow, you can still try to remove them by using products like laundry detergent.
+If you still get hair dye on pillow case, you can try to remove them using products like laundry detergent.
 You can use a brush and softly work on the spot where the stain is.

 Another good option is to use oxygen-based bleach like OxiClean .
 You can use this as a soak and allow it to work for about eight hours.
 If there are still stains after the initial soaking, you can soak them again with a fresh solution.